 45 minutes prior to duty shift - CIC will be online, where the Admiral will be doing final vessel inspections.
 This is where you can test your server connections, fly around with your crew on your ship in open space.
 We are moving to a more casual drop in and play instead of readying all ships to play at once.
 The hopes to minimize delay and have more in game time than just waiting around like in the real Navy.

 30 minutes prior to duty shift - Establish communication to CIC and other ships.
-Practice coordinated rendez-vous with each other, run battle drills with friendly ships or the fauna.
+Practice coordinated rendez-vous with each other, optionally we may run battle drills and or simple training with friendly ships or the fauna.

 Start of Duty Shift.

 CIC will assess and then configure the difficulty level and scenario based for each game.